rikhoffbauer/chrome-devtools-mcp-server/docs/tool-reference.md

 **Parameters:**

+- **filePath** (string) _(optional)_: The absolute path, or a path relative to the current working directory, to save the snapshot to instead of attaching it to the response.
 - **verbose** (boolean) _(optional)_: Whether to include all possible information available in the full a11y tree.
 Default is false.

 ---